ajeglot/academic/content/education/MSIND/index.md

 Artelia, La Défense, Puteaux, France

-Internship with the project management team in charge of building the tower Athena for the company Allianz at La Défense.
+Internship with the project management team in charge of renovating the tower Athena for the company Allianz at La Défense.

 - Support in following the advances in the construction (communication with craftsmen, checking the respect of the specifications)
-- Improvement of project management tool (Pivot table in Excel)
+- Improvement of project management tools (Pivot table in Excel)

 ## Courses